SangeetSarkar/SangeetSarkar/README.md

->"A Great fire burns within me, but no one stops to warm themselves at it"
-\~Vincent Van Gogh<br><br>
 ### Hey Folks 👋
 <br>

-I am Sangeet Sarkar 1st year undergraduate from [National Institute of Technology](http://www.nits.ac.in/).
+I am Sangeet Sarkar 3rd year undergraduate from [National Institute of Technology](http://www.nits.ac.in/).
 I am an front end developer and always interested to learn and try out new things😊
 <br><br>
 Some Fun things I am doing
 <br>